-Time frame Planned capability (capabilities are cumulative) hase 1 2011 Deploy existing missile defenses to defend against short- and medium-range ballistic missiles.
-Planned BMD assets to include deployment of: An existing sensor (the AN/TPY-2 radar),^a BMD-capable Aegis ships (Aegis BMD),^b and the currently fielded Standard Missile-3 interceptor (SM-3 Block IA). hase 2 2015 Field enhanced capability to defend against short- and medium-range ballistic missiles.
-Planned BMD assets to include: One Aegis Ashore-a land-based version of the Aegis BMD weapon system-in Romania and the more advanced SM-3 Block IB interceptor. hase 3 2018 Field enhanced capability to defend against medium- and intermediate-range ballistic missiles.
-Planne BMD assets to include: One additional Aegis Ashore in Poland and the upgraded SM-3 Block IIA interceptor. hase 4 2020 Field enhanced capability to defend against potentially longer-range threats, including intercontinental ballistic missiles.
+- Table 1.
+G eneral Descript Time frame Planned capability (capabilities are cumulative) Phase 1 2011 Deploy existing missile defenses to defend against short- and medium-range ballistic missiles.
+Planned BMD assets to include deployment of: An existing sensor (the AN/TPY-2 radar), ^a BMD-capable Aegis ships (Aegis BMD),^b and the currently fielded Standard Missile-3 interceptor (SM-3 Block IA).
+Phase 2 2015 Field enhanced capability to defend against short- and medium-range ballistic missiles.
+Planned BMD assets to include: One Aegis Ashore-a land-based version of the Aegis BMD weapon system-in Romania and the more advanced SM-3 Block IB interceptor.
+Phase 3 2018 Field enhanced capability to defend against medium- and intermediate-range ballistic missiles.
+Planned BMD assets to include: One additional Aegis Ashore in Poland and the upgraded SM-3 Block IIA interceptor.
+Phase 4 2020 Field enhanced capability to defend against potentially longer-range threats, including intercontinental ballistic missiles.
 Planned BMD assets include: Further upgraded SM-3 Block IIB interceptors.

-Source: GAO summary of DOD information.
-Notes: DOD plans for all four phases to include upgrades to the missile defense command and control system, known as the Command, Control, Battle Management, and Communications (C2BMC). ^a DOD intends to use the Army Navy/Transportable Radar Surveillance system (AN/TPY-2) both for defense against regional threats and for homeland defense. ^b Aegis BMD is a ship-based system that (1) provides a forward-deployed sensor capability for othe BMD elements and (2) employs its own sensor and interceptors.
+Source: GAO summary of DOD information

+Notes: DOD plans for all four phases to include upgrades to the missile defense command and control system, known as the Command, Control, Battle Management, and Communications (C2BMC).

+^aDOD intends to use the Army Navy/Transportable Radar Surveillance system (AN/TPY-2) both for defense against regional threats and for homeland defense.

+^bAegis BMD is a ship-based system that (1) provides a forward-deployed sensor capability for other BMD elements and (2) employs its own sensor and interceptors.
 The element is based on a modification to existing Navy Aegis ships and utilizes the Standard Missile-3 (SM-3) interceptor.
 For further details on the phases and elements, see figure 1 and appendix II.

 A number of stakeholders within DOD play a role in the developing, building, fielding, and governing of BMD.
 MDA is responsible for the acquisition of the elements that comprise the integrated Ballistic Missile Defense System (BMDS).
 MDA continues to be exempted from DOD's traditional joint requirements determination, acquisition, and associated oversight processes and retains its expanded responsibility and authority to define BMD technical requirements, change goals and plans, and allocate resources.
-Although not required to build elements to meet specific operational requirements as it would be under traditional DOD processes.
-MDA is required to work closely with the combatant comman processes, MDA is required to work closely with the combatant co when developing BMD capabilities.
-DOD reported in the Ballistic M
+Although not required to build elements to meet specific operational requirements as it would be under traditional DOD processes, MDA is required to work closely with the combatant commands when developing BMD capabilities.
+DOD reported in the Ballistic Missile